Sentry Alternative | Self-Hosted, Pay Once | Telebugs

 SDK migration Native home of the Sentry SDKs.
 Sentry SDK compatible.
 Change the DSN and keep your existing SDK instrumentation.

 Pricing model Hosted plans use base quotas and pay-as-you-go usage above included amounts.
-Check the current Sentry pricing page for details.
-One-time $299.99 license.
+Pricing can change, so check the current Sentry pricing page.
+One-time $299 license.
 No subscriptions, no per-event billing from Telebugs.

 Scope Broad application monitoring and observability.
 Focused error tracking: issues, grouping, backtraces, breadcrumbs, releases, notifications, notes, retention, API, and MCP.

-AI workflow Sentry offers its own AI debugging products and integrations.
+AI workflow Sentry offers its own AI debugging products and integrations, including Sentry MCP.
 Telebugs supports MCP so compatible AI tools can inspect structured error context from your Telebugs server.

 What you keep from Sentry